esl/MongooseIM/doc/Advanced-configuration.md

 ### Traffic shapers

 * **shaper** (mutli, global)
-    * **Description:** Define a class of a shaper which is mechanism for limiting traffic to prevent DoS attack or calming down too noisy clients.
+    * **Description:** Define a class of a shaper which is a mechanism for limiting traffic to prevent DoS attack or calming down too noisy clients.
     * **Syntax:** `{shaper, AtomName, {maxrate, BytesPerSecond}}`

 * **max_fsm_queue** (local)